 QWI Explorer is a new, web-based analysis tool that enables comprehensive access to the full depth and breadth of the Quarterly Workforce Indicators (QWI) dataset.
-Through charts and interactive tables, users can compare, rank and aggregate QWIs across time, geography, and/or firm and worker characteristics on the fly.
+Through charts, maps and interactive tables, users can compare, rank and aggregate QWIs across time, geography, and/or firm and worker characteristics on the fly.

-The Beta release of QWI Explorer makes the entire QWI dataset available in a simple chart/table interface.
+QWI Explorer makes the entire QWI dataset available for visualization in line charts, bar charts, and thematic maps.
 The application's intuitive dashboard allows for the construction of pivot tables to compare and rank labor-force indicators such as employment, job creation and destruction, wages, and hires across a wide range of firm and worker characteristics.
 Potential analyses include a longitudinal look at wages by worker sex and age across counties, ranking job creation rates of young firms across NAICS industry groups, and comparing hiring levels by worker race and education levels across a selection of Metropolitan Areas.

 OnTheMap is an online mapping and reporting application showing where workers are employed and where they live with companion reports on worker characteristics and optional filtering by age, earnings, or industry groups.
 It provides an easy-to-use interface for creating, viewing, printing and downloading workforce related maps, profiles, and underlying data.

-A total of 50 state partners are currently featured, showing data for 9 years (2002 through 2011).
-OnTheMap Version 6 was released in January 2012.
+A total of 50 state partners are currently featured, showing data for 11 years (2002 through 2012).
+The latest version of OnTheMap was released in July 2015.

 Learn more about OnTheMap (117 KB)

 OnTheMap for Emergency Management is a public data tool that provides an intuitive web-based interface for accessing U.S. population and workforce statistics, in real time, for areas being affected by natural disasters.